 Sullivan SR, Liu D, Mathes DW, Isik FF.
 Malignant melanoma of the head and neck: Local recurrence following wide local excision and immediate reconstruction.
 Annals of Plastic Surgery.
 2012;68(1):33-36

-WHAT SKIN CANCER SURGERY DOES
+WHAT SKIN CANCER TREATMENT DOES

 DURATION OF RESULT